 The GDPR has direct effect in all EU member states from 25 May 2018 and replaces previous EU data privacy laws.
 Under the GDPR, data controllers are subject to additional obligations including, amongst others, accountability and transparency requirements whereby the data controller is responsible for, and must be able to demonstrate compliance with the rules set out in the GDPR relating to data processing and must provide data subjects with more detailed information regarding the processing of their personal data.
 Other obligations imposed on data controllers include more enhanced data consent requirements and the obligation to report any personal data breach to the relevant supervisory authority without undue delay.
-Under the GDPR, data subjects are afforded additional rights, including the right to rectify inaccurate personal information, the right to have personal data held by a data controller erased in certain circumstances and the right to restrict or object to processing in a number of circumstances.
+Under the GDPR, data subjects are afforded additional rights, including the right to rectify inaccurate personal information, the right to restrict or object to processing in a number of circumstances.